-Richard King arrives in Texas to join Mifflin Kenedy for service during the Mexican War.
+Richard King arrives in Texas to join Mifflin Kenedy for river boat service during the Mexican War.

-Rancho de Santa Gertrudis (King Ranch) is founded with the purchase of the Rincon de Santa Gertrudis land grant.
+Rancho de Santa Gertrudes (King Ranch) is founded with the purchase of the Rincon de Santa Gertrudis land grant.

-The first Rancho de Santa Gertrudis’ cattle drive to Northern markets.
+The first Rancho de Santa Gertrudes cattle drive to Northern markets is undertaken.

-Henrietta King asks Robert Justus Kleberg (Sr.) to manage the Ranch’s affairs and he marries Alice Gertrudis King.
+Henrietta King asks Robert Justus Kleberg, Sr. to manage the Ranch’s affairs.

-The first dipping vats developed with cooperation from the U.S. Bureau of Animal Industry to rid cattle of the Texas Fever tick.
+The first dipping vats are developed in cooperation with the U.S. Bureau of Animal Industry to rid cattle of the Texas Fever tick.

-The area's first successful artesian well drilled, speeding the development of agriculture, railroad construction and small communities.
+The area's first successful artesian well is drilled, speeding the development of agriculture, railroad construction, and small communities.

-The first mechanized attempts at pasture improvement initiated on the Ranch.
+The first mechanized attempts at pasture improvement are initiated on the Ranch.

-Monkey (3/8 Brahman and 5/8 Shorthorn) the foundation sire for Santa Gertrudis is calved.
+Monkey (3/8 Brahman and 5/8 Shorthorn) the foundation sire for the Santa Gertrudis breed is calved.

 King Ranch net wire fencing is developed as an innovative fencing method.

-The root plow invented and put to use of the Ranch to reclaim land from ever-encroaching brush.
+The root plow is invented and first used on the Ranch to reclaim land from ever-encroaching brush.

-The Santa Gertrudis breed recognized by the U.S. Dept of Agriculture as first beef breed ever produced in America and the first new breed in over 100 years.
+The Santa Gertrudis breed is recognized by the U.S. Department of Agriculture as first beef breed ever produced in America and the first new breed in over 100 years.

-Thoroughbred ASSAULT foaled on the Ranch; in 1946 ASSAULT wins the Triple Crown.
+Thoroughbred ASSAULT foaled on the Ranch.
+ASSAULT wins the Triple Crown in 1946.

-The Twin D-8 caterpillar invented, allowing heavy brush growth to be grubbed and land plowed and seeded, all at the same time, with a single operator.
+The Twin D-8 caterpillar tractor is invented, allowing heavy brush growth to be grubbed and land plowed and seeded, all at the same time, with a single operator.

 King Ranch designated a National Historic Landmark.

-Quarter horse PEPPY SAN BADGER foaled; he would become the all-time leading sire of NCHA cutting horses.
+Quarter Horse PEPPY SAN BADGER foaled.
+At one time, he would be the all-time leading sire of NCHA cutting horses.

-King Ranch Santa Cruz, cross-breed cattle, developed to meet modern consumer's beef expectations.
+King Ranch Santa Cruz, crossbred cattle, is developed to meet modern consumer's beef expectations.

 Consolidated Citrus Limited Partnership formed.
-It becomes the largest citrus provider in the US.
+It will become the largest citrus provider in the U. S.